British Values Statement 2021-22

 At Buglawton Primary School we are fortunate that our pupils, their families, our staff and other partners represent a diverse range of home backgrounds.
-We teach a themed curriculum which links with the national curriculum.
-It also incorporates the interests of pupils and supports them in becoming good local, national and global citizens of the future.
+We teach topics which link with the national curriculum and also ensure that we incorporate the interests of pupils and support them in becoming good local, national and global citizens of the future.

 The Department for Education states that there is a need: